rtm/js-pick-notation/js-pick-notation.md

 ### Renaming

-The ability found in destructuring assignments to specify new property names with colons (*DestructuringAssignmentTarget*) is supported, with the `:` notation.
+The ability found in destructuring assignments to specify new property names with colons is supported, with the `:` notation.

     o.{p1: q1}   // {q1: o.p1}